-- Outcome B. If capability solutions which can satisfy the capability requirements exist elsewhere in the Joint force, the sponsor does not create a new JCIDS document but uses a Request for Forces (RFF) or Request for Capabilities (RFC) and the Global Force Management (GFM) process to request forces and their associated capabilities (see JCIDS Manual and/or the AF/A5/7 Capability Development Guidebook Vol 2E for more information).
+- Outcome B. If capability solutions which can satisfy the capability requirements exist elsewhere in the Joint force, the sponsor does not create a new JCIDS document but uses a Request for Forces or Request for Capabilities and the Global Force Management process to request forces and their associated capabilities (see JCIDS Manual and/or the AF/A5/7 Capability Development Guidebook Vol 2E for more information).
 The SPR is not required. - Outcome C. If capability solutions which can satisfy the sponsor capability requirements exist elsewhere in the Joint force, but must be organic to the sponsor organization, the sponsor has two options described below. - To leverage entire capability solutions "off the shelf," the sponsor may generate a Joint DCR for validation in JCIDS to establish the existing capability solution in the sponsor organization.
 To leverage only portions of other existing capability solutions that will be integrated into one or more of the sponsor's capability solutions, the sponsor may generate a Joint DCR to establish the requirement to leverage part of another sponsor's capability solution.
-The implementation of the Joint DCR may involve updates to existing CDDs or CPDs to provide for broadened scope, and submittal for review and revalidation.
-This outcome may also drive towards a rapid requirements document to acquire a fielded of Commercial-Off-The-Shelf (COTS) system via the Middle Tier of Acquisition pathway.
-For either option, the SPR is required. - In urgent situations supporting ongoing or anticipated contingency operations, the sponsor may generate a Joint Urgent Operational Need (JUON), Joint Emergent Operational Need (JEON), or DOD Component Urgent Operational Need (UON) for greater expediency.
-Expect extra scrutiny during validation if it is unclear why use of the GFM process and leveraging the Joint force is not appropriate to satisfying the sponsor's capability requirement.
+The implementation of the Joint DCR may involve updates to existing CDDs to provide for broadened scope, and submittal for review and revalidation.
+This outcome may also drive towards a rapid requirements document to acquire a fielded of Commercial-Off-The-Shelf system via the Middle Tier of Acquisition pathway.
+For either option, the SPR is required. - In urgent situations supporting ongoing or anticipated contingency operations, the sponsor may generate a JUON, JEON, or DoD Component Urgent Operational Need (UON) for greater expediency.
+Expect extra scrutiny during validation if it is unclear why use of the Global Force Management process and leveraging the Joint force is not appropriate to satisfying the sponsor's capability requirement.
 For this option, an AFGK-streamlined SPR for AF/A5D validation is required. - Outcome D. If capability solutions which can satisfy the sponsor capability requirements do not exist in the Joint force, the sponsor has three options described below: - If the capability requirement can be satisfied through a non-materiel approach, the sponsor generates a Joint or Air Force DCR as required to establish a new non-materiel solution.
 Use of the Joint DCR must have impact to the Joint Force.
-Both AF-sponsored Joint DCRs and AF-only DCRs require an SPR, eAFROC review, AF/A5D approval to forward to the AF validation authority (and FCB for Joint DCRs), and validation/approval by the VCSAF, followed by validation by the Joint Staff (as appropriate).
-Joint DCRs must comply with JCIDS format and content guidance. - If it is unclear whether the capability requirement can be satisfied through a nonmateriel approach, Materiel approach, or both, the sponsor generates an ICD for validation in JCIDS.
-Sponsor analyses following ICD validation, such as an analysis of alternatives (AoA), additional DOTmLPF-P analysis, or other study, will determine which successor documents (i.e., Joint or Air Force DCRs for non-materiel solutions and/or CDDs/CPDs for Materiel solutions) should be generated to support follow-on efforts.
+Both AF-sponsored Joint DCRs and AF-only DCRs require an SPR, electronic Air Force Requirements Oversight Council (eAFROC) review, AF/A5D approval to forward to the AF validation authority (and FCB for Joint DCRs), and validation/approval by the Vice Chief of Staff of the Air Force (VCSAF), followed by validation by the Joint Staff.
+Joint DCRs must comply with JCIDS format and content guidance. - If it is unclear whether the capability requirement can be satisfied through a non-materiel approach, Materiel approach, or both, the sponsor generates an ICD for validation in JCIDS.
+Sponsor analyses following ICD validation, such as an AoA, additional DOTmLPF-P analysis, or other study, will determine which successor documents (i.e., Joint or Air Force DCRs for non-materiel solutions and/or CDDs for Materiel solutions) should be generated to support follow-on efforts.
 Alternatively, the capability requirement may be pursued via a Middle-Tier of Acquisition pathway or Software approach.
 For any of these options, the SPR is required.